 By getting this intelligence in advance, the FBI JTTF could have tasked the DEA and HSI to investigate all the criminal intelligence received from SOD related to Tsarnaev and his sister.
 By doing this in a proactive way using all the tools available to the FBI, the agents may have been able to identify the criminal activities of Tsarnaev long before he had a chance to radicalize and plant the bombs in Boston in 2013.

 Since the sharing wasn’t done until after the bombing, no one at the FBI JTTF in Boston knew this drug intelligence and links to significant drug cases from New York City existed.

-The concept of a multi agency task force JTTF must be to use all the expertise and resources of the JTTF partner agencies.
-Since FBI counter terrorism had personnel representing them at SOD, they should have checked to ascertain it there was any information on Tsarneav from the criminal investigative side.
+The concept of a multi-agency task force JTTF must be to use all the expertise and resources of the JTTF partner agencies.
+Since FBI counter-terrorism had personnel representing them at SOD, they should have checked to ascertain if there was any information on Tsarnaev from the criminal investigative side.

-As important background, after September 11, 2001, the FBI Director, DEA Administrator and Attorney General agreed to stand up a special coordination unit at SOD to help identify case overlaps between drugs and terror and also conduct more efficient and timely coordination with the FBI Counter Terrorism Section.
+As an important piece of background information: after September 11, 2001, the FBI Director, DEA Administrator, and Attorney General agreed to stand up a special coordination unit at SOD to help identify case overlaps between drugs and terror and also conduct more efficient and timely coordination with the FBI Counter-Terrorism Section.